 Birth of that wristy and obdurate batsman Basil Butcher, who was an important member of the side that served West Indies so well in the 1960s.
 He averaged 43.11 and scored seven centuries in Tests, including a superb 209 not out that won the Trent Bridge Test of 1966 after West Indies had trailed by 90 on first innings.
 He took 5 for 34 with his legspin in Port-of-Spain in 1967-68, but they were his only Test wickets and England won the match.

-India's first series without Rahul Dravid and VVS Laxman (except for one Test in 2010) since 1996.
+India played their first series without Rahul Dravid and VVS Laxman since 1996.
 But their opponents, New Zealand, weren't quite up to the task of using it to their advantage.
 India's next generation of middle-order batsmen stepped up - Cheteshwar Pujara, returning from injury, scored 159 in an innings victory in Hyderabad and Virat Kohli made his second Test hundred, in Bangalore.
 Offspinner R Ashwin took 12 for 85 - his first ten-wicket match haul and the best figures by an Indian against New Zealand at the time, a record he broke in 2016.

 Unsung Kent swing bowler Richard Ellison completed figures of 5 for 46 at The Oval to help dismiss Australia for 129 and win the match.
 England's innings victory clinched the series 3-1 and regained the Ashes.
 Genial Bernard Thomas retired as England physio after 17 years.